senges/catalog/README.md

 * tgz (.tgz)
 * targz (.tar.gz)

-`remove` option tells if archive should be remove after extraction or not.
+`remove` option tells if archive should be removed after extraction or not.

 ```json
 {